 Being a small city, Harrisburg does not have a public transit system used by locals to get to and from work.

-The education level of Harrisburg citizens is very high relative to the national average among all cities (21.84%): 36.28% of adults in Harrisburg have a bachelor's degree or even advanced degree.
+The citizens of Harrisburg are very well educated compared to the average community in the nation: 36.85% of adults in Harrisburg have a bachelor's degree or even advanced degree.

-The per capita income in Harrisburg in 2010 was $22,007, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $88,028 for a family of four.
+The per capita income in Harrisburg in 2010 was $23,756, which is middle income relative to South Dakota and the nation.
+This equates to an annual income of $95,024 for a family of four.
 However, Harrisburg contains both very wealthy and poor people as well.

 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harrisburg include Norwegian, Dutch, Irish, and English.

 The most common language spoken in Harrisburg is English.
-Other important languages spoken here include German and Chinese.
+Other important languages spoken here include German and African languages.